-Reports such as these sometimes boast that monarch migration is being “demystified,” but this is patent nonsense.
+Reports such as these claim that monarch migration is being “solved” and “demystified,” but this is patent nonsense.
 First, only the very rudiments of migration are currently known.
-Further, understanding the biological rudiments of migration does nothing to explain such truly mystifying things as how such an incredibly complex mechanism and process could have evolved or how it could be created through the process of metamorphosis or how an insect could know where it happens to be on earth in a migration journey (e.g., the generations that are hatched in the midst of the migration process) and where it needs to go from there.
+Further, understanding the biological fundamentals of migration does nothing to explain such truly mystifying things as how such an incredibly complex mechanism and process could have evolved or how it could be created through the process of metamorphosis or how an insect could know where it happens to be on earth in a migration journey (e.g., the generations that are hatched in the midst of the migration process) and where it needs to go from there.

 Butterflies are so beautiful that they have been called “flying flowers.”
 There are thousands of different amazing color patterns and wing shapes.